-“Primal Modern exists at the intersection of ancient Eastern art and philosophy, and minimalist modern architecture and design — blurring the line between art and function.”
+“My work exists at the intersection of ancient Eastern art and philosophy, and minimalist modern architecture and design — blurring the line between art and function.”

 Wabi-Sabi philosophy is a recognition that all things/forms are impermanent and in a constant transition from existence to nonexistence.
 The Wabi-Sabi essence resides in the organic, warm, primal qualities of the highly figured natural wood that form over it's lifetime.
-Where traditional woodworkers consider cracks, knots and unusual grain patterning to be imperfections, we celebrate these unique characteristics.
-For us the wild variations are an essential presence of the tree, a window into its life.
+Where traditional woodworkers consider cracks, knots and unusual grain patterning to be imperfections, I celebrate these unique characteristics.
+For me the wild variations are an essential presence of the tree, a window into its life.

 I strive to freeze this transition between existence and nonexistence to capture that moment of the tree's life cycle, celebrating its spirit.
 I then synthesize the rich, complex, organic forms of natural woods with the crisp, clean minimalist modern features of steel, glass and leather to create evocative, one-of-a-kind, exclusive works of art with a function.